anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `version` member is included to permit significant changes to the pledge status artifacts in the future.
 The format and semantics in this document follow the status telemetry definitions of {{!RFC8995}}.
 Hence, the `version` SHALL be set to `1`.
-A pledge (or Registrar-Agent) that receives a version larger than it knows about SHOULD log the contents and alert a human.
+A pledge (or Registrar-Agent) that receives a version larger than it knows about SHOULD log the contents and emit an operational notification.

 The `serial-number` member SHALL contain the product-serial-number corresponding to the X520SerialNumber field of the pledge IDevID certificate;
 it can be correlated with the product-serial-number in the signing certificate contained in the JWS Protected Header of the Pledge Status response artifact.